ChmielowiecAlek/power_sample/README.md

-# power_sample
+# Introduction

+The aim of this code is to repeat the simulation results according to the following article:

-It is a code sample based on the article "IMPEDANCE MATCHING CONTROLLER FOR AN INDUCTIVELY COUPLED PLASMA CHAMBER, L-type Matching Network Automatic Controller" by Giorgio Bacelli, John V. Ringwood and Petar Iordanov.
+"IMPEDANCE MATCHING CONTROLLER FOR AN INDUCTIVELY COUPLED PLASMA CHAMBER, L-type Matching Network Automatic Controller"

+by Giorgio Bacelli, John V. Ringwood and Petar Iordanov.

+**This code sample is shared for the purpose of a recruitment process only.
+It has neither scientific nor practical value.**

+## Details

+By this exercise I've tried:

+  - to refresh knowledge on electrical engineering,

+  - to learn something about plasma power controllers,

+  - to prove general command of python by writing a sample code basing on the abovementioned article,

+  - to provide some tests cases using pytest,

+  - to show examples of using common libraries (numpy, matplotlib),

-It's purpose is to practice complex-number computations in python.
+  - to practice (complex-number) computations in python,

+  - to prove my expertise in PyCharm, venv, jupyter notebook and git.

+# Before committing to git

+  - update requirements.txt

+  - clean all jupyter notebook outputs

 # How to set-up the virtual environment